Skip to main content

 The data that we help our clients collect is form based and open format, making it more accurate, relevant, high-quality, useful and highly discoverable.
 We have over 20 years’ experience in the creation of auditable data for the built environment, assisting clients, professional teams, and supply chains to provide quality handover information.
 We are a data company that is interested in data assurance: exploding documents into their data parts for maximum accuracy and value.

-Edocuments automate the production of manuals and documents to almost any template.
+EDocuments automate the production of manuals and documents to almost any template.
 We are super focused on the atomic accuracy – i.e., the chunks of data that create information including the intricate attributes of a water-booster-set.
 We build information atomically from data to ensure that any decisions made during the lifecycle of a building are done with the right data available.

-As a result of our workflows, process monitoring and all the transparency we have, at Edocuments we can create reports that deliver an in-depth view of the progress of data, projects and processes.
+As a result of our workflows, process monitoring and all the transparency we have, at EDocuments we can create reports that deliver an in-depth view of the progress of data, projects and processes.

 With this application, clients can track performance, project delivery and identify whether inaccurate information is being provided.
 The more relevant data that is collected, the better decision-making will be in the future.